mnussbaumer/cssex/README.md

 ## Roadmap

 - Define the scoping rules and possibilities for variables, assigns, and functions
-- Finalize the `&` usage when placed as postfix
-- Basic functions such as: `lighten`, `darken`, etc.;
-- Mix task for parsing CSSEx files

 With these I would consider it feature complete.